 As an organisation we have championed the work of Dementia Friends, a national charity dedicated to helping people understand and address issues surrounding dementia care.
 Many Avery care homes have staff who are trained as Dementia Friends Champions, and who run awareness sessions for the families and friends of our residents.
 These champions have already created over 1,000 new dementia friends, and hope to create many more.

-We can show you what living WELL with dementia actually means….
+What living WELL with dementia actually means…

 At Avery, we are passionate about the way that we support all of our residents and their families, including those living with dementia to live well every day using an integrated, forward-thinking approach to everything that we do.